[24th Graduate] A beginner innocently tried setting up a redirect [Apache] [AWS]

 Check that it works and if you can confirm that the redirection is successful, then it's OK!

-Again, open Notepad with administrator privileges, and don't forget to write and save the local IP and hostname at the bottom of the "C:\windows\system32\drivers\etc\hosts" file!
+Here too, remember to open Notepad with administrator privileges, add your local IP and hostname to the bottom of the "C:\windows\system32\drivers\etc\hosts" file, and save it!

-By the way, this time you will need to write the ALB's public IP, so I will share how to do that as well.
+By the way, this time you'll need to add the ALB's public IP, so I'll share how to do that as well.

 ① Go to the details screen of the ALB you are using for verification and copy the "DNS name"